 - Good Oil: Clear or slightly amber, flows easily.

-- Poor Oil: Very dark, thick, sludgy, or has a burnt smell.
-Definitely needs changing.
+- Poor Oil: Oil that is very dark, thick, sludgy, or has a burnt smell should be changed immediately.

-- Contaminated Oil: Milky or cloudy appearance, often indicates water ingress.
+- Contaminated Oil: A milky or cloudy appearance usually indicates water contamination in the oil.

 Ensuring Adequate Airflow For Cooling